 Um….
 Wait.
 No. You really shouldn’t.
 It’s just risky all around.

-Pat originally started the lottery as an incentive, to encourage people to donate to the fundraiser.
-Doing good in the world is an awesome feeling…but, let’s face it, so is winning cool prizes.
-We’ve combined both of those awesome feelings into a tornado of awesome that is the Worldbuilders lottery!
+Pat originally started the prize draw as an incentive, to encourage people to donate to the fundraiser.
+Doing good in the world is a great feeling…but, let’s face it, so is having cool stuff randomly show up on your doorstep.
+We’ve combined both of those feelings into a tornado of awesome that is the Worldbuilders Prize Draw!

-For every $10 you donate, your name will get entered into the drawing once.
+For every $10 you donate, you will get a chance to be given one of the prizes.
 If you donate $30, your name goes in three times.
-Donate $120 (enough for a goat), your name is in twelve times.
-It’s kind of like buying tickets, but you’re helping feed families and supply clean water instead, because you’re cool like that.
+Donate $120, your name is in twelve times.
+It’s kind of like creating a Wish List, but you’re also helping feed families and supply clean water instead, because you’re cool like that.

-After the fundraiser is over, we’ll have a random drawing to distribute all the swag we’ve gotten from our author friends, sponsors, publishers, game companies, collectors, and supporters.
-Once the winners’ names have been drawn, we’ll send out thousands of books, games, comics, art, DVDs, and other cool miscellany.
+After the fundraiser is over, we’ll have a random drawing to give away all the swag we’ve gotten from our author friends, sponsors, publishers, game companies, collectors, and supporters.
+Once the recipients’ names have been drawn, we’ll send out thousands of books, games, comics, art, DVDs, and other cool miscellany.

 We try to be inclusive here, so if you’re strapped for cash and you’d still like to throw your hat in for a chance in the drawing, there’s no donation necessary to enter.
-Just download our Drawing Form, fill it out, and mail it in.
+Just fill out our online form.
 We’ll put you on the list.
-Please note this non-donation entry is limited to 1 (one) per person per year.
+Please note this non-donation entry is limited to 10 (ten) per person per year.

 Yes.
 Here’s how it will work.

-Your name would go into the final drawing 12 times.
-Then, if we draw your name out of the hat and you win a signed book, your name is still in there 11 times for the rest of the drawing.
+Your name would go into the prize draw 12 times.
+Then, if we draw your name out of the hat for a signed book, your name is still in there 11 more times for the rest of the stuff we give away.

 That means you could, conceivably, win 12 prizes.